pingcap/tidb-operator/docs/google-kubernetes-tutorial.md

 This tutorial is designed to be [run in Google Cloud Shell](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/pingcap/tidb-operator).
 It takes you through these steps:

-- Launching a new 3 node Kubernetes cluster (optional)
+- Launching a new 3-node Kubernetes cluster (optional)
 - Installing the Helm package manager for Kubernetes
 - Deploying the TiDB Operator
 - Deploying your first TiDB cluster